SamMcFly/plex-overseerr-backup/README.md

 **What it does:**
 1. Looks up each item in Overseerr's database - clears if found
-2. Looks up movies in Radarr - clears if found (when configured)
+2. Looks up movies in Radarr - triggers search for missing files (when configured)
-3. Looks up TV shows in Sonarr - clears if found (when configured)
+3. Looks up TV shows in Sonarr - triggers search for missing episodes (when configured)
 4. Submits fresh request to Overseerr

 **When to use:**